shc031/cse15l-lab-reports/lab-report-4-week-8.md

 ## Possibility for Small Code Change

 * Snippet 1: I think there is a small code change that will make my program work for snippest 1, but not all related cases that use inline code with backticks.
 I could find if there are two backticks that contains ( and set the current index to the index after two backticks.
-However I am not able to check both ( and [ with less than 10 lines becuase I am not able to check ( and [ at the smae time.
+However I am not able to check both ( and [ with less than 10 lines becuase I am not able to check ( and [ at the same time.

 * Snippet 2: I think there is a small code change that will make my program work for snippest 2, but not all related ases that nest parentheses, brackets, and escaped brackets.
-I could check the nest parentheses by checking if there is () inside of ().
+I could solve the nest parentheses problem by checking if there is () inside of ().
 Since it took me around 10 lines to check it, I do not think a samll code change can check all nest parentheses, brackets, and escaped brackets.

 * I do not think there is a small code change that will make my program work for snippest 3 and all related cases that have newline in brackets and paretheses.
 Since it has to check if there is extra line between () and [], and exclude thoses lines during the adding URL process, I believe it will takes more than 10 lines to do it.